 FONASBA Quality Standard for Ship Agents and Brokers

-Launched in October 2007, the FONASBA Quality Standard is designed to assist shipowners and operators to identify those agents and brokers who are well-funded and demonstrate a tangible commitment to quality.
+Launched in October 2007, the FONASBA Quality Standard is designed to assist shipowners and operators to identify those agents and brokers who are well-founded, professionally run and demonstrate a tangible commitment to quality.
 As at October 2018, 32 countries and nearly 480 companies are covered by the Standard.

 Working with an agent or broker displaying the FONASBA Quality Standard gives the customer peace of mind that they are dealing with a well run and reputable business.